ph504/ph504/README.md

 ### Sports
-I love sports. if there is no COVID feel free to challenge me in any of the following list (strength in descending order). you can challenge me here and now in [chess](https://www.chess.com/member/aryaparvizi) though!
+I love sports. feel free to challenge me in any of the following list (strength in descending order). you can challenge me here and now in [chess](https://www.chess.com/member/aryaparvizi) though!
 <div align="center">